His Last Command

 In John 6:39-40, Jesus clearly announces the final solution to the problem of death which every man had to suffer:

-*In His final command, a resurrected man is telling his disciples to go and tell the entire world how God will forgive their sins and give them resurrection and eternal life after death.
-This was a message never heard or even imagined before.
+In His final command, a resurrected man is telling His disciples to go and tell the entire world how God will forgive their sins and give them resurrection and eternal life after death.
+This was a message never heard or even imagined before!

-The Entire World was Made to Choose
+3. The Entire World was Made to Choose

-Jesus now sends out His Apostles to confront the world with these facts and force them to choose - before He returns on last time to judge all men.
+The problems of sin and death were solved by the life, death and resurrection of Jesus Christ.
+Jesus' appearance after His death confirmed His divine nature, His complete authority and His claim to exclusive loyalty.
+Jesus now sends out His Apostles to confront the world with these facts and force them to choose, before He returns one last time to judge all men.

 The entire issue of life and death is reduced to one choice.
-Those who believe and are baptized will be saved (meaning that forgiveness and resurrection and eternal life belong to the one who believes and is baptized - immersed in water).
-Those who disbelieve (and consequently refuse baptism) will be condemned (found guilty of sin, and punished to an eternity suffering in hell away from God).
+Those who believe and are baptized will be saved (meaning that forgiveness, resurrection and eternal life belong to the one who believes and is baptized - immersed in water).
+Those who disbelieve (and consequently refuse baptism) will be condemned (found guilty of sin and punished to an eternity suffering in hell away from God).

-- Attacks my privacy, sense of independence
+- Attacks my privacy and sense of independence.

-For most, their pride and attachment to sin caused them to actually throw away the opportunity to live forever in exchange for the momentary pleasures of this world.
+Through the gospel, God brings us face to face with reality.
+For the first time in history men could come to the edge, look into eternity and face the incredible responsibility of choosing to live or die.
+For most, pride and attachment to sin cause them to actually throw away the opportunity to live forever in exchange for the momentary sinful pleasures of this world.

 But Luke tells us of the thousands who, after being given the choice, gladly responded to God's gracious offer of forgiveness and life after death (Acts 2:37-41).

-41 So then, those who had received his word were baptized; and that day there were added about three thousand souls.
+So then, those who had received his word were baptized; and that day there were added about three thousand souls.

 - Acts 2:41